By Noel Chartier

 From these few passages we can see the vital importance of preaching the Word of God, for the salvation of souls comes solely by grace through faith, and this saving faith comes by hearing the Word of God.
 Paul then asked, "how shall they believe in him of whom they have not heard? and how shall they hear without a preacher" (Romans 10:14)?
 And thus it is written, "it pleased God by the foolishness of preaching to save them that believe" (1 Cor.
 1:21).

-We believe that today, the Scripture is fulfilled which says "they will not endure sound doctrine" , and are in effect "turning away their ears from the truth" .
+We believe that today, the Scripture is fulfilled which says "they will not endure sound doctrine", and are in effect "turning away their ears from the truth".
 Nevertheless, this does not negate our responsibility to preach the Word.
-We believe that we are living in the latter times in which Paul said "some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils" (1 Tim.
+We believe that we are living in the latter times in which Paul said, "some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils" (1 Tim.
 4:1).
 Days which are described as "perilous times" (2 Tim.
-3:1), in which many are "falling away" (2 Thes.
-2:3) from the faith to which Jude said "ye should earnestly contend for" (Jude 3).
+3:1).
+They are "departing from the faith" to which Jude said "ye should earnestly contend for" (Jude 3).
 "Therefore we ought to give the more earnest heed to the things which we have heard, lest at any time we should let them slip" (Heb.
 2:1).
 We should not be lax concerning the things which we have heard but we should give the more earnest heed, lest we too get swept away in the sea of apostasy.

 When Christ spoke, many "were astonished at his doctrine: for he taught them as one that had authority" (Mk.
 1:22, 27), and for this reason some sought to destroy him (Mk.
 11:18).
 When Jesus taught in the temple "the Jews marveled, saying How knoweth this man letters, having never learned?
 [And] Jesus answered them, and said, My doctrine is not mine, but his that sent me.
 If any man will do his will, he shall know of the doctrine, whether it be of God" (John 7:15-17).
 Inevitably, there will be those who hate the light and those who will do his will (John 3:18-21), and these will be divided.
 But the latter shall know the doctrine whether it be of God.